santhoshkumar2006B/Linear-Block-Code/README.md

 add1 = add % 2
 print(f"The correct codeword is : " + " " .join(map(str,add1)))
 ```
+Procedure:

+1.Input the number of parity and message bits.

+2.Construct the parity matrix.

+3.Form the generator matrix using the parity matrix and identity matrix.

+4.Generate all possible message bits.

+5.Encode the messages using the generator matrix.

+6.Compute the Hamming weights for each codeword.

+7.Derive the parity-check matrix and its transpose.

+8.Input a received codeword.

+9.Calculate the syndrome.

+10.Determine the error position and correct the codeword.
 # Output Waveform
 ```
 Enter the Parity bits : 3